M-o-a-T/moat/doc/spec_wire.rst

 bytes of the message instead of the encoded frames' wire states.
 The only problem is that this does not work as expected.

+Due to the way messages are encoded on the bus, a single changed bit on the wire will always affect 3 … 16 bits of the message's resulting content.
+A CRC is not designed to handle this.
+The test program `fakebus/test_handler_crc.c` demonstrates that a single bit error in a short message can result in a valid CRC.

-A test program (included in this archive, as of commit 1006054) has demonstrated that a CRC over the "high-level" message has a Hamming distance of two (2 wires) or even one (3+ wires).
-While this is a rare occurrence, the test demonstrates that if there are *any* errors, the resulting CRC is essentially random, thus a CRC-16 would admit a ~1/10⁶ probability of accepting a broken message.
-The odds for a faulty CRC-8, which would otherwise be perfectly adequate for smaller messages, are even higher.
+The test also demonstrates that if there are *any* errors, the resulting CRC would essentially be random, thus a CRC-16 would admit a ~1/10⁶ probability of accepting a broken message.
+The odds for a faulty CRC-8, which would otherwise be adequate for smaller messages, are even higher.

 The author is not quite comfortable with these odds.